FernandoAFS/aemet-antartica-fetcher/README.md

 This tests are done to check the different fetch implementation.

-## Config:
+## Configuration:

-All config options are environment-variable based:
+All configuration options are environment-variable based:

 ### Required:

-- AEMET_API_KEY: aemet open data api key.
+- AEMET_API_KEY: Aemet open data api key.

 ### Optional: